Big Bang Nucleosynthesis and

 By the time the Universe was a few seconds old, however, it had cooled to the point where some protons and neutrons moved slowly enough to allow the strong nuclear force to begin to bind them together.
 Three minutes later, deuterium, helium-3, helium-4, lithium-7 and beryllium-7 nuclei had been forged.
 Cosmologists call this event Big Bang nucleosynthesis.

-Figure 1: A proton and a neutron fuse to form deuterium.
+Step 1 (deuterium production): A proton and a neutron fuse to form deuterium (2H)

-Figure 2: The deuterium binds with a proton to yield helium-3.
+Step 2a (helium-3 pathway): The deuterium binds with itself or with a proton to yield helium-3 (3He)

-The helium-3 then fuses with a neutron to produce helium-4.
+The helium-3 then fuses with deuterium to produce helium-4

-Figure 3: Alternatively, the deuterium binds with a neutron to yield tritium.
+Step 2b (tritium pathway): Alternatively, the deuterium binds with itself to yield tritium (3H)

-The tritium then fuses with a proton to produce helium-4.
+The tritium and deuterium fuses to produce helium-4

 This page was created by the staff of